openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 ---------------------------------------------

 Use the Yocto Project implementation of
-`Bugzilla <http://www.bugzilla.org/about/>`__ to submit a defect (bug) against the Yocto Project.
-For additional information on this implementation of Bugzilla see the :ref:"`Yocto Project Bugzilla <resources-bugtracker>`" section in the
+`Bugzilla <https://www.bugzilla.org/about/>`__ to submit a defect (bug) against the Yocto Project.
+For additional information on this implementation of Bugzilla see the ":ref:`Yocto Project Bugzilla <resources-bugtracker>`" section in the
 Yocto Project Reference Manual.
 For more detail on any of the following steps, see the Yocto Project
 :yocto_wiki:`Bugzilla wiki page </wiki/Bugzilla_Configuration_and_Bug_Tracking>`.

-Use the following general steps to submit a bug"
+Use the following general steps to submit a bug:

 1. Open the Yocto Project implementation of :yocto_bugs:`Bugzilla <>`.